dot-agent/nextpy/README.md

 ## Performance

-- ⚡ **4-10x faster than your Streamlit app:** Our compiled app achieves a staggering 4-10x performance leap over Streamlit.
+- ⚡ **4-10x faster than your Streamlit app:** Our compiled software achieves a staggering 4-10x performance leap over Streamlit.
 See the difference for yourself at nextpy.org, boasting a PageSpeed score of 99/100.

 ![image](https://res.cloudinary.com/doojikdqd/image/upload/v1704975583/github_nextpy/file_2024-01-11_11.30.21_dqfcx3.png)

 ## 🙏 Thanks

-Nextpy Framework is a state-of-the-art app development framework optimized for AI-based code generation, built on the open-source community's spirit of cooperation.
-It integrates key components from landmark projects like Guidance, Llama-Index, FastAPI-Mail, LangChain, ReactPy, Reflex, Chakra, Radix, Numpy and Next.js, while also drawing insights from the React and Rust ecosystems.
-This fusion of ideas has been pivotal in shaping Nextpy into a framework that's not just AI-friendly but also a trailblazer in generative web development tools.
+NextPy Framework is a cutting-edge software development framework optimized for AI-based code generation, built on the spirit of cooperation within the open-source community.
+It seamlessly integrates key components from landmark projects like Guidance, DSPy, Llama-Index, FastAPI-Mail, LangChain, ReactPy, Reflex, Chakra, Radix, NumPy, and Next.js, while also drawing insights from the React and Rust ecosystems.

+One of the interesting modules is the generative UI module, which currently uses a forked version of Reflex, Reacton, and Solara.

-We are deeply grateful to the open-source creators, contributors, and maintainers whose work has provided the basis for Nextpy.
-Your commitment to innovation and openness has been vital for shaping this framework.
-Your contributions have not only enhanced Nextpy but are also advancing the new era of AI-powered software development.
+We are deeply grateful to the open-source creators, contributors, and maintainers whose work has provided the foundation for NextPy.
+Your commitment to innovation and openness has been vital in shaping this framework.
+Your contributions have not only enhanced NextPy but are also advancing the new era of AI-powered software development.
 Thank you for being the catalysts and enablers of this transformational journey.